simontran1/syllabus-reader/README.md

 # syllabus-reader

-Syllabus reader is a React and Express.JS web app that helps you find deadlines in your syllabus to quickly convert them into an ICS file for your digitial calendar of choice.
+Syllabus reader is a React and Django web app that helps you find deadlines in your syllabus to quickly convert them into an ICS file for your digitial calendar of choice.

 ![](images/logo.png)